Following the 2009 financial crisis, the term derivatives has been firmly embedded in todays lexicon.

 With the failure of Bear Stearns in 2008, and subsequent bailout of multiple other too big too fail banks, the term “derivative” was popping up everywhere.
 Then in 2012 we had JP Morgan’s $7 billion trading loss on credit derivatives in the news.

-Now in 2019 there is still plenty of discussion over Deutsche Banks derivative portfolio and the risks this places on the global financial system.
+In 2019 there was still plenty of discussion over Deutsche Banks derivative portfolio and the risks this places on the global financial system.
 With good reason too.
 Here’s a great summary from Wall Street on Parade:

 The black hole surrounding derivatives is just as dark today as it was in 2008 – and just as dangerous.
 The Financial Crisis Inquiry Commission had this to say about the crash: “the existence of millions of derivatives contracts of all types between systemically important financial institutions—unseen and unknown in this unregulated market—added to uncertainty and escalated panic, helping to precipitate government assistance to those institutions.”
 There is not one Federal or state regulator today who could tell you which counterparty has the most concentrated risk to derivatives.
 Nor is there one Wall Street bank who has clarity on this issue — because the majority of the over-the-counter derivative contracts are secret contracts between one party and another.